gillian-guide/gillian-guide.github.io/docs/multiplayer.en.md

         [:simple-discord: Grand Theft RevIVal](https://discord.gg/Wn5eCWGcpb){ .md-button .md-button--primary }
     After you acquired the key and activated the game(again, this might take another 5-10 minutes, so get yourself a tea or something), you're ready to play!
 ???+ tip "Joining/Creating Lobbies"
-    Either use the in-game phone's Multiplayer option to join or create a lobby, or add friends in the ++home++ overlay and join their lobbies instead.
+    Either use the in-game phone's Multiplayer - LIVE option to join or create a lobby, or add friends in the ++home++ overlay and join their lobbies instead.

     If you're looking for people to play with, visit this Discord server: